axelvaldez/radical-companies/_posts/rfiction/2023-03-04-sparked-by-greed.markdown

 ---

 <div style="display:none;">
- <div class="_commentary">Developed with good intentions, the fomula had been a money-maker for years.
-But it wasn&rsquo;t enough.</div>
+ <p>Developed with good intentions, the fomula had been a money-maker for years.
+But it wasn&rsquo;t enough.</p>
 </div>

 <h1>&nbsp;</h1>